 The Texas legislature officially designated the university as a special purpose institution for urban programming in 1973.
 Since that time the university has engaged in numerous programs that focused on the urban community.
 This new launch is different in a number of ways.

 Second, the URRC supports scholarly research about issues that affect urban communities, at home and abroad.
 Scholarly teams as well as individual scholars work to publish research that impacts and improves urban life.
 Research already begun includes K-12 public education reform, criminal justice reform and community development.
-Professors throughout the university rely on their expertise to conduct problem-solving research in science and technology, forensics, entrepreneurship, academic curriculum that provides pipelines to post graduate studies, health, arts, psychology, sociology and others.
+The URRC relies on professors expertise throughout the university to conduct problem-solving research in science and technology, forensics, entrepreneurship, academic curriculum that provides pipelines to post graduate studies, health, arts, psychology, sociology and law.